viniciossilva3/automagik-agents/tasks/20250324_052003_simplify_agent_architecture.md

 4. Test components in isolation

 Future improvements could include:
-1. Further refactoring of the BaseAgent class to use these common utilities
+1. Further refactoring of agent implementations to better utilize AutomagikAgent
 2. More comprehensive integration testing
 3. Adding documentation for how to create new agents with these utilities